WestDRI/wgpages/content/dataladIntro-202302.md

 ```

 The book is not here ...
 That's not a problem for DalaLad, as it can process a file that is stored remotely
-(as long as it is part of the dataset): it will automatically get the required input file.
+(as long as it is part of the dataset) &nbsp;🡲&nbsp; it will automatically get the required input file.

 ```sh
 datalad run -m "extract the title page" \